YorkEarwaker/Automation/ide/thy/README.md

 ### Issue 2

 Description
-* defect; Unable to connect to Raspberry Pi Pico with Thonny IDE
+* defect; Unable to connect to Raspberry Pi Pico W, 2040 MCU, with Thonny IDE
 * status; open
 * resolution; consider adding user to dialout group
 * os; Linux, Ubuntu LTS 24.04.3
 * hw; Dell laptop, Dell XPS 15 9560

+When attempting to connect to a Raspberry Pi Pico 2 W, 2035 MCU, that had previously been flashed with MicroPython on Windows 10.
+* Thonny IDE, can successfully connect to Rasbperry Pi Pico 2 W (RPi Pi2W) and see the RPi Pi2W directory structure .

+Work around?
 Attempt one - don't know if this was necessary, didn't work so might have to back it out
 * 1) Add user to dialout group
 ```
 $ groups york-earwaker